KushajveerSingh/KushajveerSingh.github.io/src/content/docs/internal/project_ideas.md

 -   There are chrome extensions that deal with analyzing DOM like number of nodes.
 Consolidate all the extensions into one script/extension.
 -   Chrome console shows DOM after JD render.
 Ctrl-U shows HTML returned by the server.
 In the chrome DOM, spaces and newline nodes are not shows.
 In your project show these as well.
+-   Add a graph showing the dom depth.

 ### Linter